andrewbrooke/blog/_posts/2016-10-21-programming-a-discord-bot.md

 You can customize this as much as you want, but if you just press `return` a few times you'll be good to go.

-For this project, we will be using [discord.js](https://github.com/hydrabolt/discord.js/), a library that will allow us to interact with the Discord API directly from NodeJS!
+For this project, we will be using [discord.js](https://github.com/hydrabolt/discord.js/), a library that will allow us to interact with the Discord API directly from NodeJS.

 To install this dependency to your project (and save it in `package.json`), run the following command

 <pre>
   <code class="bash">